 If LDAP authentication is enabled for a form, only respondents in your LDAP (or Active) Directory can access the form.
 With this authentication and the LDAP Prefill Connector combined, you can also prefill the form with the authenticated respondent's information.
-You can also watch our Video Tutorial below for a walkthrough on the setup process.

 There are 2 parts to get started.